ibm-cloud-docs/cloud-databases/cf-tutorial.md

     **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.

 ## Creating a database deployment

 The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
 The command takes a service instance name, a service name, plan name, and location.
-The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`,`databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, `messages-for-rabbitmq`, or `databases-for-mysql`
+The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`,`databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, `messages-for-rabbitmq`, or `databases-for-mysql`.
 ```shell
 ibmcloud resource service-instance-create <your_deployment_name> <service_name> standard <region>
 ```